olincollege/point-of-no-return/README.md

 A game by Ben and Allison.

 ## Overview
-Point of No Return is a 2D infinite world horror survival game.
-You play as **INSERT PLAYER NAME HERE**, fending for yourself while you navigate a strange world full of dangers you can't yet understand.
+Point of No Return is a 2D infinite world thriller survival game.
+You're left to fend for yourself while you navigate a strange world full of dangers you can't yet understand.

 ## Installation and Setup
 Clone this repository to your machine.
 From the command line, navigate to the `src/` directory.
 The game can then be run with the command `python main.py`.
 Alternatively, you can run `main.py` from your IDE.